dentarg/auth0-blog/_posts/2017-06-21-an-introduction-to-crystal-lang.markdown

 sys		0m0.000s
 ~~~

 As you can see, this result is markedly different.
 Using the `--release` flag when building the Crystal executable cuts out a lot of bloating and optimises the executable to be as efficient as possible.
 Obviously, the above test is a very naive use of the Spawn functionality, and unfortunately, I haven't had the opportunity to test in a load-heavy production environment.
-But soon I'll write another article benchmarking this in detail when I have a good usecase and get the chance to!
+But soon I fully intend to, and I'll write another article benchmarking this in detail when I have a good usecase and get the chance to!

 ## Built-in Tooling in Crystal